nmeri17/suphle-docs/src/docs/v1/testing/Achieving test automation through alternative means.md

 // example of seeding the purchases to a certain date (while organic code uses today) and sending that to the fetcher

-## Middle of nowhere trap

-Be sceptical about deriving values in the middle of nowhere
+## Waylaying at destination

+This strategy comes in handy when stuck in the "Middle of nowhere" trap.
+This occurs when the unknown value we want to test is being derived within a crowded scope.
+It is neither assigned to a property nor returned by the method

-// example showing build, inject and derive value, further processing in this method to arrive at final result, further processing before return
+// example showing inject, build and derive value x, further processing in this method to arrive at final result, then return

-Now, any attempt to test that final result demands dealing with all the noise surrounding it
+[As has already been said](link-to-induction-abi-observation), any value we intend to test has to end up somewhere, otherwise, there simply would be no way to observe it.
+Wrapping the steps leading up to `x` makes for cleaner code that is ready for reuse.
+But when that is not possible, hook up a checkpoint wherever `x` is eventually used, with the aid of mocks and spies

+// example